digitalrebar/provision/doc/quickstart.rst

     password: r0cketsk8ts

-After login, you will be promoted to create and download a extendable self-trial license that enables most enterprise feature of Digital Rebar.
-If you save the generated license file then you'll be able to use it to bypass this process in the future.
+After login, you will be prompted to create and download a extendable trial license that enables most enterprise feature of Digital Rebar.
+If you save the generated license file, you'll be able to use it to bypass this process in the future.

 .. _rs_qs_ux_bootstrap: